Updating your pub package to Dart 2

 If you only made some small internal changes, and no changes to your API, you can bump just the minor version.
 (At least that’s my reading of the semver spec.)

-) and yet there are people building software on top of your package.
+But do feel free to bump to the next major version.
+Especially if you’re not yet v1 (e.g. your version is something like 0.1.3) and yet there are people building software on top of your package.
 This is as good an excuse as any to release a stable version.

 Upload to pub

-Run pub publish
+Run pub publish.

 Now wait a few minutes and review the package’s page on pub.dartlang.org.
 It should get a better score, but — more importantly — it’s now ready for Dart 2.